 You should also think about which sites are most used by the people you want in your focus group.
-If you're interested in surveying middle-aged working professionals, you'll probably have better luck on LinkedIn over Snapchat.
+If you're interested in surveying middle-aged working professionals, you'll probably have better luck on LinkedIn than you would on TikTok.

 If you're hyper-targeting a location, supplement your recruiting efforts with advertisements that will only be seen by those in your area.
 A few examples include:

 People rarely do anything for free.
 In your advertisements and promotional assets, highlight the incentive you're prepared to offer — which could be cash, a gift card, or a discount on whatever you're selling.